 Northview Theatre has its roots in programs originally created by Margaret Fairchild in September of 1928.
 It was during these years that Ms. Fairchild developed speech and drama classes for Sylvania Schools and became affiliated with the Ohio Speech League and the National Thespian Society for High Schools (now, the International Thespian Society).
 The program enjoyed many successes.
 According to Robert Wyandt in A Century and a Quarter of Education: Sylvania Public Schools 1841 - 1966, Ms. Fairchild states "in 1941, we won first place in the state one act play contest with Lawd Does You Understand? ... and entered the National Thespian Contest at the University of Indiana and received a superior rating."

 The Northview Theatre program has enjoyed recent success as well.
 At home, we have enjoyed enthusiastic audiences and a wealth of community support including many sold out houses and a renovated performance space in 2011.
 The program has been invited to perform full length featured productions at the Ohio EdTA Thespian State Conference in 2001, 2005, 2007, 2011 and 2013.
 Northview Theatre also received a nomination to participate in the American High School Theatre Festival in 2008.
 Northview students have been selected to participate in the Ohio EdTA's "All Ohio Show," from 2006-2008 and 2010-2014.
-Most recently, Northview earned a Bronze Level Honor Troupe designation for the 2011 - 2012 school year and hosted the Ohio EdTA State Thespian Conference in March of 2013.
+Most recently, Northview earned a 2nd consecutive Bronze Level Honor Troupe designation for the 2012 - 2013 school year and hosted the Ohio EdTA State Thespian Conference in March of 2013.

 Some past directors (and years leading the program when known) include: